ArOneTwo/HealthyEat/README.md

 -Daily, Weekly, and Monthly Progress(Keeping your body healthy)

--Fruit recognition(Want to make sure what fruit you eat right now? just scan it!)
+-Fruit recognition(Want to know the nutrition in the fruit you eat right now?
+Just scan it!)

 # Team
 Our team consists of 7 People: